-ARTICLE 5 Chair of the Council/ The Civic Mayor
+ARTICLE 5 The Mayor

-5.1 Role and functions of the Chair of the Council
+5.1 Role and functions of the Mayor

-The Chair of the Council shall be elected by the Council annually and shall be entitled, on appropriate ceremonial occasions, to bear the title of Civic Mayor.
-They shall have the following roles and functions:
+A Mayor shall be elected by the Council annually and shall have the following roles and functions:

-- (a) The Civic Mayor shall be the ceremonial representative of the Council, taking precedence at civic events. - (b) The Chair of the Council, or in their absence the Deputy Chair, shall chair meetings of the Full Council and in this connection, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.
+- (a) The Mayor shall be the ceremonial representative of the Council, taking precedence on all such occasions. - (b) The Mayor, or in the Mayor's absence the Deputy Mayor, shall chair meetings of the Full Council and in this connection, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.

-The Chair of the Council shall have the following responsibilities:
+The Mayor shall have the following responsibilities:

-- (c) to uphold and promote the purpose of the Constitution and to interpret it when necessary; - to preside over meetings of the Full Council so that its business can be carried out efficiently and with regard to the rights of Councillors and the interests of the community; - (e) to ensure that the Full Council meeting is a forum for the debate of matters of concern to the local community and, subject to the arrangements for Scrutiny and Overview set out at Article 6, the place at which Members who are not Members of the Cabinet or a Committee Chair are able to hold the Leader and Cabinet and Committee Chairs to account: - (f) to promote public involvement in the Council's activities; and - (g) to attend such civic and ceremonial functions as are appropriate.
+- (c) to uphold and promote the purpose of the Constitution and to interpret it when necessary; - (d) to preside over meetings of the Full Council so that its business can be carried out efficiently and with regard to the rights of Members and the interests of the community; - (e) to ensure that the Full Council meeting is a forum for the debate of matters of concern to the local community and, subject to the arrangements for Scrutiny and Overview set out at Article 6, the place at which Members who are not Members of the Cabinet or a Committee Chair are able to hold the Leader and Cabinet and Committee Chairs to account; - (f) to promote public involvement in the Council's activities; and - (g) to attend such civic and ceremonial functions as are appropriate.